ExpressLRS/Docs/docs/quick-start/transmitters/tx-internal.md

 With the correct target selected and [Firmware Options] set, **Build** your firmware using the ExpressLRS Configurator.
 Once it's done, it should open the Target folder for you where the `RadioMaster_Zorro_2400_TX-<version>.bin` or `Jumper_AION_T-Pro_2400_TX-<version>.bin` file is.
 Do not close this window so you can easily locate the correct file to upload to the module.

 The next steps will require the [ExpressRLS Lua Script](https://github.com/ExpressLRS/ExpressLRS/blob/master/src/lua/elrsV2.lua?raw=true) (right-click, save as).
 Download the ExpressLRS lua script and save it to your Radio's `/Scripts/Tools` folder.
-Insert/attach your module into your module bay and make sure it's not loose and there's proper connection with the radio (see the [Radio Preparation] page).
 Execute the ExpressLRS lua script by pressing "System Menu" in your radio and then under Tools, select `ExpressLRS`.

 ![Lua Script](../../assets/images/lua1.jpg)
 ![Lua Script T16](../../assets/images/lua2.jpg)

-If the script is stuck at `Loading...`, then there's a chance your module is still in v1.x firmware, your External RF module is not set to CRSF or that your module is not well-connected to the module bay pins.

 ![Lua3](../../assets/images/lua3.jpg)

 Select **WiFi Connectivity** from the Lua script and then select **Enable WiFi**.
 Press OK once more to activate the WiFi on the Tx Module.
 Connect to the Access Point the module will create called `ExpressLRS TX Module`, with the password being `expresslrs`.